 You should also take a First Aid course if possible so you know what to do in event of an emergency.
-You can search Google for First Aid courses near you.
+You can search online for First Aid courses near you.

 5. Pet Carriers/Supplies

-We have a pet rabbit and two cats.
-They will all need carriers.
-We used to store the pet carriers in the basement where they were difficult to get at.
-Now I have them in our mudroom, ready with blankets inside.
-I also have a bag of supplies beside the carriers that is ready to grab and go.
-It contains some pet treats, bottled water for the animals, bowls for them to eat and drink from and some freeze dried pet food that is light and easy to pack around.
+We have two rabbits and two cats.
+They all have carriers ready to go and a bag of supplies full of pet treats, bottled water, bowls for them to eat and drink from and some freeze dried pet food that’s light and easy to pack around.

 If you have livestock (and a way to transport them), make sure you have a plan for loading them into the vehicle and do your best to bring along some food and water for them.
 In some cases it will be difficult if not impossible to save all of your livestock.
 If this is the case and you can’t get them to safety in time, a last resort might be a method called “sheltering in place.”
 This basically just means that, rather than evacuating, you decide whether to confine livestock to a safe area or cut the fences and open the gates so that they can run if needed.
-If you can’t take them with you, give them the best fighting chance at life that you can.
+Basically, if you can’t take them with you, give them a fighting chance.

-Again, this one doesn’t apply to everyone, but if you have a baby or toddler, you should also have a diaper bag packed with enough diapers, wipes, and any other necessary supplies to get you through as long as possible (aim for three days worth).
+Again, this one doesn’t apply to everyone, but if you have a baby or toddler, you should also have a diaper bag packed with supplies.

 7. Extra Clothing